oracle-samples/idm-samples/idcs-sdk-sample-apps/java/README.md

 - **IDCSTokenAssertionConfiguration.IDCS_TENANT**: The domain prefix of you Oracle Identity Cloud Service instance.
 Usually a value similar to the example above.
 - **Constants.AUDIENCE_SERVICE_URL**: The full qualified domain name URL of your Oracle Identity Cloud Service instance.
 - **Constants.TOKEN_ISSUER**: Oracle recomends to keep the value as presented here.
 - **Constants.TOKEN_CLAIM_SCOPE**: Scope contols what data the application can access/process on behalf of the user.
 Since the application uses the SDK for authentication purpose the scope is openid.
-This way the access token issued through this scope can be used to request Oracle Identity Cloud Service user details.
+The application also implements the get user's details use case.
+In this case you need to also use the scope urn:opc:idm:t.user.me.
 - **SSLEnabled**: Indicates wether he Oracle Identity Cloud Service responds HTTPs or HTTP requests.
 Oracle recomends to keep the value as presented here.

 The **logoutSufix** and **redirectURL** are both used by the application, hence they are not required by the SDK.